-Cyclists will depart from Grand Rapids, Michigan on the paved Musketawa Trail, and cycle along the lazy Grand River with a morning water stop along the way.
-After another quick 20 miles, we'll enjoy a plentiful picnic in Muskegon, before hopping on our bicycles and pedaling near the shore of Lake Michigan.
+Cyclists will depart from Grand Rapids, Michigan on the paved Musketawa Trail, and cycle along a beautiful bike path with a morning water stop along the way.
+In the afternoon, we'll enjoy a plentiful picnic, before hopping on our bicycles and pedaling near the shore of Lake Michigan.

-Our second water stop brings incredible views of the Lake and our first close-up look at its sandy shores.
+Our route brings incredible views of the Lake and a close-up look at its sandy shores.
 Small roads and bike paths lead to tonight’s destination – a retreat center on one of Michigan’s many crystal-clear, blue lakes.
 In the evening after a hearty dinner, we'll gather to hear from our first expert speakers of the week before returning to our cabins for a well-deserved rest.

-After a hot breakfast, we’ll head out on our bikes for an exciting day of cycling on and off famed Highway 22 – a portion of Michigan’s Grand Circle Tour and voted the ‘best autumn route in the nation”.
+After a hot breakfast, we’ll head out on our bikes for an exciting day of cycling on and off famed Highway 22 – a portion of Michigan’s Grand Circle Tour and voted the ‘best autumn route in the nation."
 In the afternoon, we’ll visit the lush forests, clear inland lakes, ancient glacial phenomena, and the unique flora and fauna that make up the natural world of Sleeping Bear Dunes National Lakeshore.
-After exploring these spectacular sand dune peaks, we’ll ride our bikes inland to our summer camp for the night, perched on the shores of another picturesque lake.
+After exploring these spectacular sand dune peaks and a stop in the quaint village of Glen Arbor, we’ll ride our bikes inland to our summer camp for the night, perched on the shores of another picturesque lake.
 On our final night, we’ll gather to enjoy a special presentation that recaps our epic adventure.
-But there’s more to come!
+But wait, there’s more to come!

 Our final day is a big one!
-We’ll start out from our retreat in Lake Ann, MI, and pedal north to the famed Leelanau Peninsula - the ‘pinky finger” of Michigan’s mitten-shaped lower peninsula.
+We’ll start out from our retreat in Lake Ann, MI, and pedal north to the famed Leelanau county - the ‘pinky finger” of Michigan’s mitten-shaped lower peninsula.
 Dotted with wineries, farmhouses and endless fruit orchards, the region gets its name from the local Ottawa and Chippewa tribes and translates to “delight of life,” and the area truly is a delight!
-Our cycling route affords views of the breathtaking shoreline all the way to Leelanau State Park where we’ll enjoy a final picnic near the Grand Traverse Lighthouse.
-One of most scenic lighthouses in the country, the Grand Traverse has kept ships in Lake Michigan safe since 1858.
-After refueling, we’ll turn south to the idyllic town of Northport before jumping on the paved Leelanau Trail and visit a winery before meeting up, packing up our gear, and shuttling back to Grand Rapids.
-There will also be a shuttle to Traverse City.
-Our bike ride concludes back in downtown Grand Rapids and after reclaiming our gear, we will say goodbye until the next Climate Ride.
+Our cycling route affords views of the breathtaking shoreline all the way to Leelanau State Park where we’ll finish our epic adventure near the Grand Traverse Lighthouse.
+One of most scenic lighthouses in the country, the Grand Traverse has kept ships on Lake Michigan safe since 1858.
+There, we'll pack up our gear, and shuttle back to Grand Rapids.
+There will also be a shuttle to the Traverse City Airport.
+The trip concludes back in downtown Grand Rapids and after reclaiming our gear, we will say goodbye until the next Climate Ride.